 Welcome to the Neighborhood Gateway sign

-As the community development arm of the City of Latrobe we leverage our connections through the immediate area, county and state.
-We work hard to ensure all visual based improvements and larger scale projects in Latrobe are sustainable for years to come and when possible, have a historic preservation based ethic.
+As the community development arm of the City of Latrobe we leverage our connections and work thoughtfully to ensure all visual based improvements in Latrobe are sustainable for years to come and when possible, have a historic preservation based ethic.
 An example is the image to the right which was created by our design team for the new 981 bridge into downtown.
-This multi-million dollar project now have historic decorative lights, a widened multi modal surface and an attractive TX-C412 barrier.
+This multi-million dollar project now has historic decorative lights, a widened multi modal surface and an attractive TX-C412 barrier.
 We are grateful to have worked with the city government and PENN DOT to stop the trend of jersey barriers and highway lighting from being used on bridges in such a critically important urban setting.

 Business Incubator and Consulting

 We offer free consultation for current and start up businesses through our team of consultants.
 We have assisted numerous businesses prior to opening their business and have also helped retain jobs by assisting newly opened businesses.
 Product consulting, web design, business plans, and strategic marketing, e commerce and retail integration are areas which we focus our expertise on to help you grow what you do best.
 Contact our office anytime, we are here to help or visit our incubator page.

 Decorative cast iron Lamp Posts, Matching Street Lights and crosswalks